-SAT Reading Test - Reading Skills
+Manhattan Review SAT Prep – Reading Test and Reading Skills

-Reading efficiency is of the utmost importance to success on the SAT Reading Test.
+Reading efficiency is of the utmost importance to succeed on the SAT Reading Test.
 In this context, reading efficiency is defined as comprehension of all necessary information in the smallest possible amount of time.
 Speed is a valuable goal, because this leaves more time for the other test passages, but speed without comprehension is at best useless and at worst counterproductive.
 Briefly previewing Reading Test questions can help test-takers read the passages more efficiently.
 Students should look for references to specific lines in the questions, such as those that ask about specific words, and then place asterisks next to those lines in the passage.
 While reading the passages, distinguishing between evidence and argument can help test-takers answer the questions more quickly later.
-Underlining is a helpful tool in this regard, and can be helpful to prioritizing certain sections of the passage.
+Underlining is a helpful tool in this regard and can be helpful in prioritizing certain sections of the passage.

 Careful reading of the test questions is of immense benefit to test-takers.
-Students should pay special attention to the exact nature of the question and the type of information that is being requested.
+Students should pay special attention to the exact nature of the question that is being asked and the type of information that is being requested.
 This will help narrow down plausible answer choices and save time by creating a more streamlined process of elimination.
 For example, many Reading Test questions specifically ask for evidence of a given claim, but some of the answer choices are clearly not actual evidence and thus do not even need to be considered.
 Students should also pay special attention to the verbs used in the questions.
 When the verb "indicates" appears, for example, it can be assumed that the question concerns something stated directly in the passage, as opposed to information that needs to be inferred.
 Using SAT practice tests will help students become thoroughly familiar with the types of questions asked on the SAT Reading Test.
-These questions can then be applied to any text that students encounter in their academic and everyday lives, which will produce better SAT Reading Test scores and help develop a skillset that is invaluable to almost any area of academic study and professional life.
+These questions can then be applied to any text that students encounter in their academic and everyday lives, which will produce better SAT Reading Test scores and help develop a skillset that is invaluable to almost any area of academic study, as well as later professional life.